Renewable energy

 Buying RECs provides an important source of revenue for renewable energy developers.
 Voluntarily buying more RECs than are required by state law signals to developers that there’s a market for more renewable energy locally and provides a motivator to build more.

-Participants in the both the Standard and Plus options buy more MA Class I RECs (see below) than are required by state law.
+Participants in the Plus option buy more MA Class I RECs (see below) than are required by state law.

 What are MA Class I RECs?